Iain Stewart was born in September 1972 and grew up in Hamilton in central Scotland.

 In his spare time, Iain enjoys going to the gym, listening to classical music, watching films and plays.

-Prior to his election as MP for Milton Keynes South, Iain worked in the Board Practice of the Executive Search firm, Odgers, Ray & Berndtson.
+Prior to his first election as MP for Milton Keynes South in 2010, Iain worked in the Board Practice of the Executive Search firm, Odgers, Ray & Berndtson.
 He also used to run a research unit in Westminster which provides a detailed analysis of Government legislation for its clients, which included members of the Shadow Cabinet.
 Iain has written a number of articles and books on political issues.

 He got his first campaigning experience by standing in the Glasgow Rutherglen constituency in the first Scottish Parliament elections in 1999.
 He then served for six years as a member of his local parish council – Shenley Brook End & Tattenhoe.
 He contested the Milton Keynes South West seat in the 2001 and 2005 elections.